Imagine this — you just bought a brand new phone or tablet and can’t wait to try it out. You unwrap the device and turn it on.

 Method 2: Using a Wi-Fi Password Finder Program

-If you want to access the WiFi password for a network you’ve used in the past, or you are experiencing trouble navigating Windows, you can use a third party program such as WiFi Password Revealer.
+If you want to find the WiFi password for a network you’ve used in the past, or you are experiencing trouble navigating Windows 10, you can use a free third-party program such as WiFi Password Revealer.